avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 A life state with the highest similarity to the target is achieved after running for \~23000 iterations (10 minutes).
 After 23K, the gains start to diminish greatly and doesn't seem to   improve much, even if you run for 100K iterations.

+Also, Images targetted at lower generations tend to have better fit as expected.

 <video loop autoplay muted> <source src="https://avinayak.github.io/uploads/lisa.webm" type="video/webm" /> </video>

 <cap>Mona Lisa, 10 generations</cap>